miriamspsantos/open-source-imbalance-overlap/README.md

 ### **Data Generation and Visualisation:**
 - **Data Generation**: Within the scope of artificially generated data, we recommend the [data generator](https://github.com/sysmon37/datagenerator/tree/newsampling) used in [[Wojciechowski2017]]().
 A comprehensive description of the generator may be found in [this repository]().

-- **Instance Space Analysis**: Regarding the characterisation of datasets comprised in well-known repositories, exploring [MATILDA](https://matilda.unimelb.edu.au/matilda/our-methodology) (Melbourne Algorithm Test Instance Library with Data Analytics ) is an interesting direction.
-It allows the visualisation of the distribution and diversity of existing benchmark and real-world instances, and the generation of new synthetic test instances at specific locations of the instance space (e.g. real-world-like instances, or instances with controllable properties) [[Code]](https://github.com/andremun/InstanceSpace)[[Munoz2018]](#Munoz2018)
+- **Instance Space Analysis (ISA)**: Regarding the characterisation of datasets comprised in well-known repositories, exploring [MATILDA](https://matilda.unimelb.edu.au/matilda/our-methodology) (Melbourne Algorithm Test Instance Library with Data Analytics ) is an interesting direction.
+It allows the visualisation of the distribution and diversity of existing benchmark and real-world instances, and the generation of new synthetic test instances at specific locations of the instance space (e.g. real-world-like instances, or instances with controllable properties) [[Code]](https://github.com/andremun/InstanceSpace)[[Munoz2018]](#Munoz2018).
+Another recent tool for ISA is PyHard, which allows to assess the complexity of individual examples within a dataset [[Code]](https://pypi.org/project/pyhard/)[[Paiva2021]](#Paiva2021).

 <br>